-d) Support RAP/SMP Implementation
+d) Support RAP/ESMP Implementation

 - i.
-Assess safeguards problems/challenges and provide appropriate technical advice to the NPCT, Counties, consultants and contractors. - ii.
-Responsible to ensure that effective implementation, monitoring and supervision tools are developed and implemented for RAPs/SMPs/VMGPs/SEPs. - iii.
+Assess safeguards problems/challenges and provide appropriate technical advice to the NPCT, counties, consultants and contractors. - ii.
+Responsible to ensure that effective implementation, monitoring and supervision tools are developed and implemented for RAPs/ESMPs/VMGPs/SEPs. - iii.
 Ensure all technical inputs and cost estimates related to the implementation of the RAPs are incorporated and addressed as appropriate. - iv.
-Support the operationalization of the grievance redress mechanisms in all the settlements and Counties where RAPs and SMPs have been conducted including providing technical capacity. - v.
+Support the operationalization of the grievance redress mechanisms in all the settlements and Counties where RAPs and ESMPs have been prepared and implemented including providing technical capacity. - v.
 Assist the project in undertaking continuous capacity enhancement of community Grievance Redress Committees (GRCs) and Settlement Executive Committees (SECs) - vi.
 Assist the project in ensuring that all the projects are compliant with the World Bank Social Safeguards Policies O P 4.12 on involuntary resettlement. - vii.
 Assist in the designing and implementing an effective system for verification of Project Affected Persons (PAPs), Affected Assets, and Livelihoods - viii.
 Ensure the disclosure of RAPs for implementation meet the World Bank Standards for disclosure, and put in place a system for documenting and responding to feedback from disclosure. - ix.
-Assist the project to maintain a proper documentation system for all the RAPs and SMPs including PAP and Asset Registers, and RAP & SMP implementation reports. - x.
+Assist the project to maintain a proper documentation system for all the RAPs and ESMPs including PAP and Asset Registers, and RAP/A-RAP & ESMP implementation reports. - x.
 Ensure that there is a working stakeholder engagement plan throughout the life of the projects. - xi.
 Ensure that all other social risks are properly managed.